mukuz97/videofront/README.md

     sudo service nginx reload

-## TODO
+## Future work

-Videofront is still in early beta, although it is already used in production at [FUN-MOOC](https://fun-mooc.fr).
+Videofront is still in early beta, although it is already used in production at [FUN-MOOC](https://www.fun-mooc.fr).
 Here is the list of upcoming features, by decreasing priority:

 - Creation of an `/embed` endpoint for easy video integration inside iframes
 - Viewer statistics
 - More evolved permission system, with public & private videos
 - ...
 We are open to feature requests!
+Just [open a new issue](https://github.com/regisb/videofront/issues), describe your problem and we'll start the conversation from there.

 ## License